gabbitazao/new-data-analytic-resources/README.md

-# Data resource I discovered
+# Data resources for new learner

 ## Articles